ShpendKe/ShpendKe/blog/2025-10-21-iac-first-steps-with-iac-in-azure/index.md

 The export feature supports up to 200 resources and may not fully reproduce all configurations.
 It’s a great learning tool, but not always suitable for production-ready templates.
 :::

-## 2. Use built-in templates in Visual Studio Code (Bicep)
+### 2. Use built-in templates in Visual Studio Code (Bicep)

 Maybe you want to try it on your own and start from zero.
 Azure comes with many ready-made templates:

 - [Azure Quickstart Templates with over 500 examples](https://learn.microsoft.com/en-us/samples/browse/?expanded=azure&products=azure-resource-manager&languages=bicep)
 - [Available Bicep resource references](https://learn.microsoft.com/en-us/azure/templates/)
-  Here you have definition of the resources and example usages which can help. (e.g. [We])
+  Here you have definition of the resources and example usages which can help. (e.g. [Key Vault](https://learn.microsoft.com/en-us/azure/templates/microsoft.keyvault/vaults?pivots=deployment-language-bicep))
 - Built-in templates in VS Code (Bicep extension installed)
 <img src={require("./template.gif").default} alt="Use built-in template" />

 You can take these templates and tweak them step by step.

-## 3. Use AVM to be aligned to well architected framework
+### 3. Use AVM to be aligned to well architected framework

 Another way to setup your resources is to use Azure verified modules (AVM).
 AVM use modularity of IaC and provides standardized building-blocks which are designed with defaults aligned to Well Architected Framework (WAF) and simplifies the setup of your infrastructure.
 Aligned to WAF means you are respecting the 5 pillars security, performance efficiency, cost optimization, reliability and operational excellence, which are important for building production grade solution.
 AVM can be used for Bicep and Terraform.
 You can read more about AVM [here](https://learn.microsoft.com/en-us/community/content/azure-verified-modules).